 People sometimes believe that they do not need a consent order for the following reasons.

-- There is nothing to put in an order either because we have nothing or have agreed not to make any claims against each other.
+- There is nothing to put in order either because we have nothing or have agreed not to make any claims against each other

-- The cost and hassle of preparing formal court documents is not worth it.
+- The cost and hassle of preparing formal court documents are not worth it

 A consent order should still be obtained in each of these circumstances for the reasons set out below